swati2406/Smoke-detection-analysis/README.md

 i.
 Missing values will be deleted or imputed </br>
 ii.
 Outliers will be replaced and </br>
 iii.
 Invalid data will be removed </br>
+iv.
+Duplicate data will be dropped </br>
+v.
+Imbalanced dataset will be balanced </br>
 ## Data Analysis
 This section aims to analyze the data using various analytical techniques and review the outcome.
 It starts with the determination of the type of problems, where we select the machine learning techniques such as Classification, Regression etc.
 ## Building model